jessrod11/Bible-Brainiac/README.md

 ## Dashboard

-On the right of the navigation bar, the child can select the dashboard which shows the games played and the scritpures that have been saved.
+On the right of the navigation bar, the child can select the dashboard which shows the games played and the scriptures that have been saved.
 The child can also delete the scripture from their dashboard.

 ![Dashboard](images/dashboard.png)